-This was beginning to look good, but unfortunately the picture above was hand-picked from dozens of “ugly” ones.
+This was beginning to look good, but unfortunately the picture above was handpicked from dozens of “ugly” ones.
 There were lots of cases where the distortion was completely unsuited for the geometry built in the previous pass:

-Flow was there, but it was completely uncontrollable.
+The flow was there, but it was completely uncontrollable.
 The letters were stretched arbitrarily and there was no unity of distortion – some letters were stretched out, while some were squeezed to nonrecognition.